davidlaprade/davidlaprade.github.io/_drafts/single_responsibility_part_2.md

 ### Art Not Science

+> "I thought of objects being like biological cells and/or individual computers on a network, only able to communicate with messages" --Alan Kay, creator of Smalltalk, on the meaning of "object oriented programming"

 At this point, it's tempting to reach for the "it's an art not a science" response.
 It goes like this: